Monetization

 How much do YouTubers make per 1,000 views?

-The amount per 1,000 views can be much higher or much lower — it really depends on multiple factors such as ad engagement, audience and geographic location demographics, and content categories.
+Keep in mind that the amount per 1,000 views can be much higher or much lower — it really depends on multiple factors such as ad engagement, audience and geographic location demographics, and content categories.

 How much do YouTubers make per 10,000 views?